 Reachable¶

 Reachable is a Kotlin Multiplatform library that tells you whether the device is on the internet, and lets you observe changes as they happen.
-It targets iOS, iPadOS, macOS, and Android, and presents the same API to Kotlin and Swift consumers.
+It targets iOS, iPadOS, macOS, Android, and the JVM (desktop / server), and presents the same API to Kotlin and Swift consumers.

 // Singleton — no Context plumbing, callable from anywhere.